-- 1. VCC 4.
+1. VCC 4.
 GND 2.
 NC 5.
+IRTX

+3. IRRX

-IRTX - 3.
-IRRX - IDE LED indicator LED ON when Onboard PCI IDE Hard disks is activate - Turbo LED indicator LED ON when higher speed is selected - Power On/Off - This is connected to the power button on the case.
+IDE LED indicator - LED ON when Onboard PCI IDE Hard disks is activate system is powered on and blinks in SLEEP MODE (Suspend mode).

+Turbo LED indicator - LED ON when higher speed is selected

+Power On/Off - This is connected to the power button on the case.
 Using the Soft-Off by Pwr-BTTN feature, you can choose either Instant Off (turns system off immediatly), or 4 sec delay (you need to hold the button down for 4 seconds before the system turns off).
-When the system is in 4 sec delay mode, EPoX has added a special feature to make the system go into suspend mode when the button is pressed momentarily.
+When the system is in 4 sec delay mode, we has added a special feature to make the system go into suspend mode when the button is pressed momentarily.